MrLaki5/QT-Gstreamer-application/README.md

 ## QT-Gstreamer-application
-Simple QT application with Gstreamer camera capture pipeline that is used as example of how to create QT-Gstreamer application with cmake
+Simple QT-Gstreamer camera application that is used as example of how to create QT-Gstreamer application with cmake

 ### Requirements:
 ``` bash